-- Rabies is an acute, 100% fatal, viral infection of the brain, acquired through penetrating bites, licks, or scratches from rabid dogs, bats, and other mammals.
+- Rabies is an acute, fatal, viral infection of the brain occurring worldwide, transmitted via saliva through penetrating bites, licks, or scratches from rabid dogs, bats, and other mammals.

-- Overall risk is rare for travelers, but risk becomes significant after a potential bite exposure.
+- Risk is low for travelers but becomes significant after a potential bite exposure.

-- Consequences of infection are paralysis, coma, and death once the rabies virus reaches the brain from the site of the bite or wound.
-The virus will reach the brain more quickly from bites to the face.
+- Consequences of infection are paralysis and coma, which is always fatal once the rabies virus reaches the brain from the site of the bite or wound.

-- Prevention includes avoiding any contact with dogs and other biting mammals (including bats) in countries with a high risk of rabies.
+- Prevention includes avoiding any contact with dogs and other biting mammals (including bats and wildlife) in countries with a high risk of rabies.

 - Vaccine side effects are most commonly injection-site reactions and fever, headache, dizziness, and abdominal pain.

 - Duration of vaccine protection is limited to the time interval until any subsequent rabies exposure, at which time postexposure vaccination will be required.
-Regular boosters are recommended only for veterinary and wildlife workers.
+Travelers do not require routine boosters.

-Rabies is an acute, progressive, and uniformly fatal viral infection of the central nervous system that is vaccine preventable.
+Rabies is an acute, progressive, and fatal viral infection of the central nervous system that is vaccine preventable.
 Transmission is predominantly via saliva through the bite of rabid animals worldwide.
 Almost all rabies deaths are due to dog or bat bites.
 Tens of millions of human exposures and tens of thousands of deaths may occur each year due to rabies.

 Rabies is found on all continents except Antarctica.
-Canine rabies is most prevalent in Africa and Asia, has limited distribution in parts of Central and South America, and is absent from Western Europe, Japan, Australia and many small island countries.
-Rabies does not exist in land animals in all countries, but bats are present in every country in the world; bat rabies occurs worldwide, except in New Zealand.
+Canine rabies is most prevalent in Africa and Asia, has limited distribution in parts of Central and South America, and is absent from Australia, Japan, Western Europe, and many small island countries.
+Bat rabies occurs worldwide, except in New Zealand.
 In the U.S., bats that feed on insects (notably silver-haired bats) are the most common cause of human rabies cases.
 In Central and South America, rabies transmitted by vampire bats causes significant death in cattle and occasional outbreaks in humans.
-Rabies virus of this type can also be found in raccoons, skunks, cats, and foxes in the U.S. and mongooses and jackals in southern Africa, Central America, and the Caribbean islands.
+Rabies virus of this type can also be found in cats, foxes, raccoons, and skunks in the U.S. and in jackals and mongooses in southern Africa, the Caribbean islands, and Central America.

-Rabies is transmitted to humans via saliva through penetrating bites of rabid animals, which may not exhibit features of disease (especially carnivores and bats).
+Rabies is transmitted to humans via saliva through penetrating bites of rabid animals that may not exhibit features of the disease (especially carnivores and bats).
 Rabies virus is introduced through intact skin (e.g., by a bite or scratch) or licked onto preexisting nonintact skin or mucous tissue, where it then travels through the nerves to the brain.
 Dogs and bats are the most important vectors because they bite readily and may have daily contact with humans.
 Bat rabies is transmitted by bat bites or scratches (which may not be noticed) or, more rarely, by inhalation of aerosolized bat saliva in caves where numerous bats congregate.
 However, all mammals are susceptible to rabies, including but not limited to coyotes, foxes, jackals, mongooses, racoons, skunks, and wolves.
 Monkeys are a potential but uncertain source; nevertheless, monkey bites must be treated as a potential rabies risk.
 Human-to-human transmission or human rabies due to rodent bites have never been reported.

 Risk is low for travelers and, although rare, rabies is a high-impact disease.
 A bite, scratch, or lick from a dog or other mammal in a rabies-endemic country or a bite or scratch from a bat anywhere in the world presents a risk of rabies to an unvaccinated traveler.

 Risk of developing rabies increases with severity (number and depth) of bites and proximity to the head.
-Timely immunization is protective when given before and/or after exposure to neutralize the rabies virus before it reaches the brain.
+Timely vaccination is protective when given before and/or after exposure, to neutralize the rabies virus before it reaches the brain.
 Bites to the face carry an especially high risk and require more urgent initiation of treatment following exposure.

 Consequences of Infection

-Patients with furious rabies, which is common after dog bites, are terrified of water (hydrophobia) and develop severe spasms of the breathing muscles, which may lead to suffocation, generalized convulsions, coma, and death (in approximately 5 days).
-Patients with paralytic rabies, which is common after bat bites, become lethargic, dribble saliva, and develop an ascending loss of muscle tone and paralysis, coma, and death (in approximately 13 days).
+Patients with furious rabies, which is common after dog bites, are terrified of water and develop severe spasms of the breathing muscles, which may lead to suffocation, generalized convulsions, coma, and death (in approximately 5 days).
+Patients with paralytic rabies, which is common after bat bites, become lethargic, dribble saliva, and develop loss of muscle tone and paralysis, progressing to coma and death in about 13 days.

 Need for Medical Assistance

-A traveler who has been bitten, scratched, or licked by a mammal in a rabies-endemic country or by a bat anywhere in the world should urgently seek medical advice on receiving a postexposure series of vaccinations.
+A traveler who has been bitten, scratched, or licked by a mammal in a rabies-endemic country or by a bat anywhere in the world should urgently seek medical advice on receiving a postexposure vaccination series.
 Bites to the face require urgent medical attention.
-Any potentially rabid exposure, even from months earlier, warrants immediate initiation of appropriate medical evaluation.
+Any potential rabies exposure, even from months earlier, warrants immediate initiation of appropriate medical evaluation.
 National, state, or local health authorities should be consulted by the traveler or medical provider for recent information on rabies risk according to the particular exposure.

 Preventive measures include the following: